 If you’re looking for Cocokind reviews, you’ve landed on the most up-to-date and honest Cocokind review.
 Founded by Priscilla Tsai, Cocokind makes clean and natural skincare all under $25 and widely available at Target, ULTA and Whole Foods.
 Much has changed since my original Cocokind skincare review, from tons of new products to a brand new look.
-In 2021 I’m reviewing the best Cocokind products and sharing which were misses for me.
+I’m reviewing the best Cocokind products and sharing which were misses for me.
 Read on for the ultimate Cocokind review and a Cocokind discount code for 15% off.

 San Francisco based Cocokind uses its 200k Instagram following to communicate the brand’s values of affordability, transparency, sustainability and inclusivity.
 Most Cocokind products are under $20, the planet-friendly packaging shows the product’s carbon footprint and the Asian American-founded company is very vocal about current social issues.
 So without further ado, let’s dive right into this Cocokind review.